France City Guides Grand Est

 The wines of Alsace are often dry white wines, and you will find delicious Rieslings, Gewürztraminers, and Pinot Gris.
 The land and climate primarily lend to white wines, but you can still find some sweeter reds and rosés in Alsace.

-This cellar visit with tastings is consistently rated five stars.
+Out of Strasbourg but very easy to reach by regional train, this cellar visit with tastings is consistently rated five stars.
 Maison ZEYSSOLFF is one of the rare cellars in Alsace to still vinify in century-old oak casks of more than 10,000L.
 You’ll be educated on a plethora of Alsace wines to round out your wine tasting in Alsace.

-Taste the Local Beer
+10. Taste the Local Beer

 Being so close to Germany, beer is a big thing in Strasbourg and Alsace in general.
 In Alsace, five breweries ensure over 50% of French production (Fischer, Heineken, Karlsbrau, Kronenbourg, and Meteor), and there are also many micro-breweries producing interesting beers for local consumption.

 Bendorf (114 Rue Jean Jaurés, Strasbourg) and Le Tigre (5 Rue du Faubourg National, Strasbourg) are two micro-breweries well-established in the city, but there are many more in the surrounding towns.
-So drinking local craft beer is also one of the top things to do in Strasbourg, and it always tastes better on a sunny terrace or in your favorite winstub.

 Eguisheim - Alsace, France